Stephen Strange (Marvel Cinematic Universe): Fighting the Scarlet Witch

-Strange and Palmer enter an incursion-destroyed universe where Strange meets that universe's Strange, who was corrupted by the Darkhold, who tells him that there is a high price for anyone who would use it, by showing him his third eye.
-In a fight, Strange kills this universe's Strange and takes his Darkhold to dream walk into Defender Strange's deceased body and go after Maximoff.
-When Palmer entered, knowing what he was going to do, she declared that all Doctor Stranges in every universe were the same, and Strange agreed, stating that, at that moment, Chavez needed him and could not do it without his help.
-Before beginning the ritual, Strange instructed Palmer to protect his body from the Souls of the Damned while he would dream walk.
-As the ritual began, Strange projected his consciousness into the rotting corpse of his zombie-like alternate self, opening the Interdimensional Portal to Mount Wundagore.
-After being attacked by the demons, who overwhelmed him, Palmer dispatched them by destroying them with the Brazier of Bom'Galiath and telling Strange to use them to his advantage thanks to his knowledge of the mystic arts.
-He grabbed them and used them as a cloak to fly to Darkhold Castle and confront Maximoff.
+Strange and Palmer enter an incursion-destroyed universe where Strange meets that universe's Strange, who was corrupted by the Darkhold.
+That universe's Strange tells him that there is a high price for anyone who would use the Darkhold, by showing him his third eye.
+In a fight, Strange kills this universe's Strange and takes his Darkhold to dreamwalk into Defender Strange's deceased body and go after Maximoff.
+When Palmer enters, knowing what he is going to do, she declares that all Doctor Stranges in every universe were the same, and Strange agrees, stating that, at that moment, Chavez needs him and cannot do it without his help.
+Before beginning the ritual, Strange instructs Palmer to protect his body from the Souls of the Damned while he dreamwalks.
+As the ritual begins, Strange projects his consciousness into the corpse of his zombie-like alternate self, opening the Interdimensional Portal to Mount Wundagore.
+After being attacked by the demons, who overwhelm him, Palmer dispatches them by destroying them with the Brazier of Bom'Galiath and telling Strange to use them to his advantage thanks to his knowledge of the mystic arts.
+He grabs them and uses them as a cloak to fly to Darkhold Castle and confront Maximoff.
 With help from Wong and Chavez, who managed to gain control over her powers, they transport Maximoff back to "Earth-838" to that universe's Maximoff household in Westview, where she is freed from the Darkholds control by frightening that universe's Billy and Tommy in front of their mother.
 Realizing what she has done, Maximoff destroys the Darkhold in all universes and kills herself.
-Strange said he loved Palmer in all universes, and that it wasn't that he didn't want anyone to care for her or look after her, but that he was simply afraid.
-They were then saved by Chavez, who opened a portal, and they returned to their universes.
+Strange says that he loves Palmer in all universes, and that it was not about him not wanting anyone to care for her or look after her, but he was simply afraid.
+They are then saved by Chavez, who opens a portal, and they return to their universes.
 Strange sees the reconstruction of Kamar-Taj, as Chavez begins training there before returning to the New York Sanctum.
-Strange took his time to finally repair his watch that Palmer given him on their date, and once repaired, he put it away, a gesture of acceptance and improvement on Palmer's part.
+Strange takes his time to finally repair his watch that Palmer had given him on their date, and once it is repaired, he puts it away, a gesture of acceptance and improvement on Palmer's part.
 While strolling through the streets, Strange develops a third eye as a result of dreamwalking and is approached by a sorceress who invites him to avert an incursion in the Dark Dimension.